 We Men, who in our morn of youth defied

 In the next four lines, the speaker describes the stream with some interesting images.
 It, unlike humanity, goes on gliding “for ever.”
 It doesn’t face imminent death in the future.
 It does what its function requires of it, and its form “remains.”
-These are two things that he can’t say of humankind.
+These are two things that he can’t say about humankind.
 Humans lose their function and their form as they age.

 The second to last line of this stanza includes an allusion to ‘Lament for Bion’ by Moschus, a Greek bucolic poet.
 He takes the words straight from the poem where Moschus is contrasting human death with the yearly growth of vegetation.
 The last line of this quatrain is enjambed, meaning the reader has to go to line nine to find out what happens next.